-- drinking water sources (permanent, seasonal, periodic, or temporary); - consumption of country foods (also known as traditional foods) including food that is trapped, fished, hunted, harvested or grown for subsistence or medicinal purposes, outside of the commercial food chain: - which country foods are consumed by which groups, how frequently, and where these country foods are harvested; - commercial activities (e.g. fishing on Wollaston Lake and nearby waterbodies, trapping, hunting, forestry, outfitting); and - recreational uses.
+- consumption of country foods (also known as traditional foods) including food that is trapped, fished, hunted, harvested or grown for subsistence or medicinal purposes, outside of the commercial food chain; - which country foods are consumed by which groups, how frequently, and where these country foods are harvested; and - commercial activities (e.g. fishing, trapping, hunting, forestry, outfitting); and - recreational uses.